Fragmentation (computing): External fragmentation

-Data fragmentation
+File systems

 Data fragmentation occurs when a collection of data in memory is broken up into many pieces that are not close together.
-It is typically the result of attempting to insert a large object into storage that has already suffered external fragmentation.
+File systems interact with block devices such as disk drives.
+These devices manage data in small, fixed-sized units called blocks or sectors, which file systems abstract into their own units called blocks or clusters.

-For example, files in a file system are usually managed in units called blocks or clusters.
 When a file system is created, there is free space to store file blocks together contiguously.
 This allows for rapid sequential file reads and writes.
 However, as files are added, removed, and changed in size, the free space becomes externally fragmented, leaving only small holes in which to place new data.
-When a new file is written, or when an existing file is extended, the operating system puts the new data in new non-contiguous data blocks to fit into the available holes.
+This is external fragmentation.
+File systems differ from memory in that they are designed with fragmentation in mind: when a new file is written, or when an existing file is extended, the operating system puts the new data in new non-contiguous groups of clusters (extents) to fit into the available holes.
 The new data blocks are necessarily scattered, slowing access due to seek time and rotational latency of the read/write head, and incurring additional overhead to manage additional locations.
 This is called file system fragmentation.
+The effect is even worse if a file which is divided into many small pieces is deleted, because this leaves similarly small regions of free space.

 When writing a new file of a known size, if there are any empty holes that are larger than that file, the operating system can avoid data fragmentation by putting the file into any one of those holes.
 There are a variety of algorithms for selecting which of those potential holes to put the file; each of them is a heuristic approximate solution to the bin packing problem.
 The "best fit" algorithm chooses the smallest hole that is big enough.
 The "worst fit" algorithm chooses the largest hole.
 The "first-fit algorithm" chooses the first hole that is big enough.
 The "next fit" algorithm keeps track of where each file was written.

 The "next fit" algorithm is faster than "first fit," which is in turn faster than "best fit," which is the same speed as "worst fit".

-Just as compaction can eliminate external fragmentation, data fragmentation can be eliminated by rearranging data storage so that related pieces are close together.
+Just as compaction can eliminate external fragmentation, (external) data fragmentation can be eliminated by rearranging data storage so that related pieces are close together.
 For example, the primary job of a defragmentation tool is to rearrange blocks on disk so that the blocks of each file are contiguous.
 Most defragmenting utilities also attempt to reduce or eliminate free space fragmentation.
 Some moving garbage collectors, utilities that perform automatic memory management, will also move related objects close together (this is called compacting) to improve cache performance.

-There are four kinds of systems that never experience data fragmentation—they always store every file contiguously.
+Four kinds of systems never experience (external) data fragmentation—they always store every file contiguously.
 All four kinds have significant disadvantages compared to systems that allow at least some temporary data fragmentation: